-Extending Your Battery Life
+Extending the Battery Life

-When your computer is running on battery power, you can extend your battery life using the --
+When your computer is running on battery power, you can extend the battery life using the following methods.

 - □ Decrease the LCD brightness of your computer screen. - ☐ Use the power saving mode.
-See Using the Power Saving Modes (page 27) for more information. - ☐ Change the power saving settings on the Power Options.
-See Using the VAIO Power Management (page 123) for more information. - □ Set the wallpaper in Long Battery Life Wallpaper Setting as your desktop background with the VAIO Control Center.
+See Using the Power Saving Modes (page 27) for more information. - Change the power saving settings on the Power Options.
+See Using the VAIO Power Management (page 124) for more information. - Set the wallpaper in Long Battery Life Wallpaper Setting as your desktop background with the VAIO Control Center.